 A data center is full of many different components, but airflow remains one of the most important aspects.
-Airflow can directly affect the performance of a data center, which is why they need to be successfully managed.
-Learn all about data center airflow management solutions below.
+Airflow can directly affect the performance of a data center, which is why it needs to be successfully managed.
+Learn all about data center airflow management solutions below and ensure your data center remains cool and controlled.

 Use Physical Barriers